New Starters 2019 Tours

-PE days - Both classes have PE on Tuesdays.
+PE days - Both classes have PE on Wednesdays.
 It can be helpful to ensure your child is wearing clothes that they can take off and put on by themselves on PE days.

 Library days -Both classes visit the school library in small groups throughout the week.
 Please ensure that your child's library book is in their book bag, at school to enable them to change it weekly.

 Drink bottles - Classroom drink bottles should only contain water.

 Wellies - We like to take our learning outside whatever the weather, including weekly woodland learning sessions.
 If possible please supply named wellies to remain in school.

 ‘What to Expect When’ A parent’s guide to the EYFS